 Sift flour into a separate bowl and make a hole in the center.
 Pour egg mixture into the center.

 Mix the dough with a mixer for 10 minutes using dough hook.
+If the dough doesn't come together well, add one more tablespoon of water.

 When all the wet ingredients are mixed in and the dough forms a ball, place it on the table with the leftover flour.